About our school

 What do classrooms look like?

 At Port Melbourne Primary School, collaborative teaching (otherwise known as co-teaching) is utilised across teaching pairs/teams to meet the diverse needs of our students and provide quality teaching and enriched learning opportunities.
 This approach to teaching complements the school’s commitment to collaboration and shared ownership via the Professional Learning Communities (PLC) model and our flexible, open-planned learning spaces.
-It is imperative that every student succeeds at our school regardless of his/her academic ability, learning style, social competence or level of emotional intelligence.
+It is imperative that every student succeeds at our school regardless of their academic ability, learning style, social competence or level of emotional intelligence.
 Working together assists our teachers to best facilitate this as opposed to working in isolation.

 What is taught at PMPS?